Watching hard-earned traffic vanish from your site without a trace can be incredibly frustrating.

 Instead, they’re reading their data and making small, steady improvements every month.

-We’ll show you the three numbers that actually matter, and a simple monthly process for using them to get better results over time.
+I’ll show you the three numbers that actually matter, and a simple monthly process for using them to get better results over time.

 The 3 Metrics Every Lead Capture Strategy Should Be Measured By